PeterCamilleri/CX16/quirks/memory.md

 Now to be clear, this chart extrapolates clock frequencies to levels that may be unreliable, but one can stick to the valid maximum values for each power supply voltage.

+One more point is that the access time is more than just the memory access time.
+It must include the time needed for address decode circuitry to decide which memory chip is being access, plus the time needed to transit any data buffers, connectors, and the wires or PCB traces connecting them all.
+Computing this time budget can be a complex endeavor especially when the system timing is tight due to high speed operation.
+This is why it is rare to find W65C02S systems running at the full 14MHz.